sakyra01/HTB_BountyHunter/README.md

 4. Now we need to figure out how to exploit the xxe vulnerability associated with the injection of additional parameters into the xml, which the server will then return to us.

-   > For more information about XXE look here
+   For more information about XXE look here:

     1. https://cisoclub.ru/rukovodstvo-po-xxe-injection/ - XXE Injection Guide
     2. https://gist.github.com/staaldraad/01415b990939494879b4) - XXE_payloads